Date: Monday 13th July 2020

 Please keep reading regularly and, most importantly, choose a book you will enjoy.

 We are now using White Rose maths resources.
-You will need to go to Summer 1 Week 5 (18th May 2020) by clicking on the picture to the right hand side.
+You will need to go to Week 11 by clicking on the picture to the right hand side.
 There is a teacher input and then an activity for you to do below.

 Click the picture for your RE for this week.
 You can decide when to do this.
 It would be better to do the first lesson at the start of the week (Monday/Tuesday) and the second lesson towards the end of the week (Thursday/Friday).